 The Biwa Club is a great place to jump into the world of this unusual but special fruit: //www.visitchiba.jp/things/biwa-club/

 Chiba is the “pear prefecture” of Japan!
-These pears are usually known as “Asian pears” in English, and they have a satisfying crunch, but still burst with moisture and sweetness.
+The type of pear grown here is usually called an “Asian pear” in English.
+They are known to have a satisfying crunch, yet burst with moisture and sweetness.
 The “Kousui” variety is perhaps the most popular, as it combines rich flavor and gentle acidity into a refreshing treat.
-Ichikawa City, quite close to Tokyo geographically, is famous for its many producers of pears, as well as the sweets shop “Montpellier” which is highly renowned for having incredible sweets making use of the fruit: gelatin and bouchée to name a couple famous ones.
+Ichikawa City, which borders Tokyo, is famous for its many producers of pears, as well as the sweets shop “Montpellier” which is highly renowned for having incredible sweets making use of the fruit: gelatin and bouchée to name a couple famous ones.

 More details on Montpellier: https://www.visitchiba.jp/things/montpellier/

 Chiba Prefecture is the second-leading producer of watermelons in Japan.
 Tomisato City is the prefecture’s hub for watermelon production, growing especially sweet and juicy melons that are revered nationwide.
 Tomisato City started producing their brand of watermelons in the 1930’s, and after a well-received gift of watermelon to the royal family from the city, Tomisato watermelons became an instant national sensation.
 The watermelon continues to be a symbol of the city, as they host an annual Watermelon Road Race, and a Watermelon Festival.

 361-13 Tsube, Sammu City (Naruto Station Tourist Information Center)

 (Exit at the Sammu Naruto Interchange on the Chiba Togane Road)